rae/brain/About.md

 ## 2025-03-02 - Back Home

 Thanks to the COVID we had to stay away from Michael lafter I got home.
+But at this point (2025-03-15) we are all clear and living comfortably and normallyI.
+## 2025-03-11 - Staple removal
+Got all 28 staples removed from my skull tod

 # Onboarding for Radiation
 Today went to Princess Margaret hospital to get my radiation mask!
 Reminds me of old Bill Bixby Hulk show when he's in his rotating chair with targets.